prowe/checklists/side-projects.md

 - [x] a light weight way to render HTML in a lambda.
 - [ ] Blog post on auto scaling down databases using step functions
 - [ ] rust based smart contract
+- [ ] some social post about Lit framework.